pingcap/docs-cn/br/backup-and-restore-use-cases.md

 * The throughput of a single TiKV instance: `avg speed(MB/s)`/`tikv_count` = `97.2`
 * The average restoration speed of a single TiKV instance: `total size(MB)`/(`split time` + `restore time`)/`tikv_count` = `92.4`

-### Error handling
+## Error handling during backup

 This section introduces the common errors occurred during the backup process.

-#### `key locked Error` in the backup log
+### `key locked Error` in the backup log

 Error message in the log: `log - ["backup occur kv error"][error="{\"KvError\":{\"locked\":`

 If a key is locked during the backup process, BR tries to resolve the lock.
-A small number of this error does not affect the correctness of the backup.
+A small number of these errors do not affect the correctness of the backup.

-#### Backup failure
+### Backup failure

 Error message in the log: `log - Error: msg:"Io(Custom { kind: AlreadyExists, error: \"[5_5359_42_123_default.sst] is already exists in /dir/backup_local/\" })"`